Legal aid panels

 How to join a refugee panel

-Interested refugee lawyers should download the refugee and immigration standards form and apply to be on one of LAO's refugee panels.
+Interested refugee lawyers should download the refugee and immigration standards form and apply.